autoloadnextpost/auto-load-next-post/readme.txt

 4. Theme Customizer: The same settings can be applied via the theme customizer.

 == Changelog ==
+= 1.5.1 : 14th September 2018 =
+* Fixed: No such file for including the admin settings when setting default options due to a file rename.

 = 1.5.0 : 14th September 2018 =
 * NEW: All settings are available in the theme customizer.
 * NEW: Option to load the JavaScript in the footer.